shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 ![Toggle debug logging in SG Desktop](images/desktop-enable-debug-logging.png)

-It should also be noted that when this is toggled on, apps launched from Desktop, or even the Shotgun action menu items through the browser integration, will also inherit this debug state.
+It should also be noted that when this is toggled on, apps launched from Shotgun Desktop, or even the Shotgun action menu items through the browser integration, will also inherit this debug state.

 ## Setting up an environment variable

 ### Permanently turning on debug logging
-First, you will need to set up a new environment variable: TK_DEBUG=1
+First, you will need to set up a new environment variable: `TK_DEBUG=1`

-{% include info title="Note" content=" We suggest discussing how to set up environment variables with technical expertise at your studio since instructions are platform specific.
+{% include info title="Note" content="We suggest discussing how to set up environment variables with a technical expert at your studio since instructions are platform specific.
 However, the example below includes setting up an environment variable on a Windows 7 machine." %}

 #### Example using Windows 7